Blue cheese: Roquefort

-Roquefort blue cheese originates from the village of Roquefort-sur-Soulzon, France.
-Its flavors come from the use of unpasteurized sheep's milk, inoculation with Penicillium roqueforti, and the special conditions of the natural caves of Roquefort-sur-Soulzon in which they are ripened.
+Roquefort blue cheese comes from the village of Roquefort-sur-Soulzon, France.
+Its flavors come from the use of unpasteurized sheep's milk, inoculation with Penicillium roqueforti, and the particular conditions of the natural caves of Roquefort-sur-Soulzon in which they are ripened.
 Penicillium roqueforti is the cause of the blue veins in Roquefort cheese.
-In addition to Penicillium roqueforti, various yeasts are present, namely Debaryomyces hansenii and its non-sporulating form Candida famata, and Kluyveromyces lactis and its non-sporulating form Candida sphaerica.
-Similarly to other kinds of blue cheeses, Roquefort's flavor and odor can be attributed to the particular mixture of methyl ketones such as 2-heptanone, 2-pentanone, and 2-nonanone.
+Various yeasts are also present, namely Debaryomyces hansenii and its non-sporulating form Candida famata, and Kluyveromyces lactis and its non-sporulating form Candida sphaerica.
+As with other blue cheeses, Roquefort's flavor and odor come from a mixture of methyl ketones such as 2-heptanone, 2-pentanone, and 2-nonanone.